imbingz/portfolios/README.md

 <a name="objectives"></a>
 ### 2. Project Objectives
- * Use Bootstrap4 to build a mobile-first responsive personal Website without using media query.
+ * Use HTML5, CSS3 and Bootstrap4 to build a mobile-first responsive personal Website without using media query.
  * Use Bootstrap4 to make a sticky or fixed footer
  * Apply Bootstrap4 sub-rows and sub-columns
+ * Apply HTML5 semantic structure and ARIA accessability rules and guidelines
+ * Of course all components (such as navbar) across all pages on the site should maintain consistency and all links should work.

 <a name="tools"></a>
-### 3. This website uses HTML5, CSS3 and Bootstrap4
+### 3. Outcome
 * It is optimized for SEO and ARIA accessibility
 * It is responsive to different screen sizes of devices such as mobile, tablet, and desktop.
 * It is NOT optimized for extreme large screens such as Apple iMac 27